-Labour pledges flexible hours for teachers in menopause
+Labour pledges flexible hours for workers going through the menopause

-The average age women begin their menopause is 51.
-But there’s a huge variation, and symptoms can start years earlier.
-With 3.5 million women aged over 50 in the UK workplace, employers are starting to educate themselves about it and help to support the women they employ to stay in work.
-As this is left to individual employers, there’s currently no consistency in approach.
+The average age women begin their menopause is 51, but there’s a huge variation, and symptoms can start years earlier.
+With 3.5 million women aged over 50 in the UK workplace, employers are starting to educate themselves about it to support the women they employ stay in work.
+As this is left to individual employers, there’s no consistency in approach.

 At the recent TUC conference, Jeremy Corbyn promised to introduce the 'biggest extension to worker's rights' if Labour get into government.